MarineLvrz/AERA/README.md

 # "input_omegaA" branch

 Adapt the AERA code in order to read aragonite saturation state (omegaA) as input files instead of GSAT.
+Draft version with temperature part silent but still there.

 # Adaptive Emission Reduction Approach (AERA)